SPWM-based pure-sinewave inverter with a solar charging stage — built around the thesis idea of hybrid rural power.

 Results & metrics

-Demonstrates the architecture of a hybrid solar backup-power system.
+Shows the architecture of a small hybrid solar backup-power system suitable for the rural-supply context my thesis targeted.

 Future improvements